Online holiday shopping is apparently not off to the fast start many predicted, Signifyd’s Ecommerce Pulse data for October shows.

 It’s possible that consumers are waiting to see if relief checks are coming before doing their serious holiday shopping.
 And big events, such as an election, have been known to cause the sort of uncertainty that dampens spending while consumers wait for the dust to clear.

 All that said, some verticals saw dramatic year-over-year growth in October.
 Globally, Electronics sales were up 69%; Leisure & Outdoor was up 66%; Alcohol, Tobacco & Cannabis rose 37%; Beauty & Cosmetics saw a 32% rise and Fashion, Apparel & Luggage increased 21%.

 It’s highly unlikely that all of that spending was holiday related, though those categories certainly include popular gift items.
 On the other hand, not so gift-friendly vertical Auto, Parts & Tires saw sales climb 40% over a year ago.

 Big winners in the U.S. included Electronics, which saw a 73% sales increase, Grocery & Household Goods, which were up 57%; Leisure & Outdoor, which saw a 46% rise; Beauty & Cosmetics, up 38% and Fashion, Apparel & Luggage, which logged a 25% increase in sales.

 In Europe, Auto, Parts & Tires led the way, up 174%.
 Consumer Medical Supplies sales rose 125% and Home Goods & Decor saw a 102% rise.

-The Ecommerce Pulse Data is drawn from Signifyd’s Commerce Network of more than 10,000 merchants selling in more than 100 countries around the world.
+The Ecommerce Pulse Data is drawn from Signifyd’s Commerce Network of thousands of merchants selling in more than 100 countries around the world.